benbraide/inlinejs-element/README.md

-# inlinejs-element
+# inlinejs-canvas
-JavaScript custom element wrapper for the InlineJS reactive framework
+HTML5 extension to the InlineJS reactive framework